 EvaluationKIT’s standard reports let you review results by course, but you can also aggregate data to more closely examine different areas of the institution, run batch reports to pull multiple and combined reports for offline discussion, and pull detailed feedback for administrators and instructors.

 At the end of an evaluation period, faculty and administrators review how the last term went and apply these insights as they plan the next session.
-Standard reports can be run for each course to review metrics specific to a term.
+Standard course evaluation reports can be run for each course to review metrics specific to a term.
 These reports offer a static snapshot of the data which can be downloaded in PDF format.

 Throughout the year, it’s also important to review evaluation data at the department, college, and university level to monitor trends and make adjustments.
 The report builder gives you more flexibility and allows users to create customized reports that pull specific data for review.
 These reports can be copied and reused in future terms and across departments.
 By using the same evaluation structure every term, you’re able to create a body of data that allows you to track trends over time.
 One valuable report in EvaluationKIT is the Instructor Means report, which generates the average scores for all instructors who report up into a department, school, or other area.